sofa-framework/doc/35_Plugins/50_Usual_plugins/10_CGAL_library.md

 You can now compile CGalPlugin.

-Install the CGAL plugin - MacOS
+Install the CGAL plugin - macOS
 -------------------------------

-With MacOS, follow the next steps to install CGAL:
+With macOS, follow the next steps to install CGAL:

 - Install Boost, GMP and MPFR libraries with Homebrew